eslint/rfcs/designs/2021-suppression-support/README.md

 ## Summary

-Violations can be suppressed by inline directive comments.
-We propose to add an `--output-suppression` CLI option for adding suppression information, including its kind and justification, in the output of ESLint.
+Violations can be suppressed by inline directive comments and external configuration files.
+We propose to add an `--track-suppressions` CLI option for adding suppression information, including its kind and justification, in the output of ESLint.

 The code below shows the example in the format of SARIF and JSON: